- City Services

-The City of West Allis has partnered with Better Block Foundation, an urban design non-profit, to initiate revitalization efforts in the City’s Burnham Pointe district in the area of south 60th St. and W. Burnham St.
+The City of West Allis partnered with Better Block Foundation, an urban design non-profit, to initiate revitalization efforts in the City’s Burnham Pointe district in the area of south 60th St. and W. Burnham St.

-Better Block has initiated with other communities include converting a shopping center’s forgotten grassy area into a pop-up park in Montgomery County, Md; creating the world’s largest pop-up bike network in Macon, Ga; and rezoning a street in Dallas, Texas, to transform vacant buildings into businesses and create a walkable neighborhood.
+Better Block’s primary objectives for this area were to inspire neighbors and businesses to reimagine the public space in this corridor and empower those who reside here with the tools and knowledge to create usable community gathering spaces in the area.
+Past projects Better Block has initiated with other communities include converting a shopping center’s forgotten grassy area into a pop-up park in Montgomery County, Md; creating the world’s largest pop-up bike network in Macon, Ga; and rezoning a street in Dallas, Texas, to transform vacant buildings into businesses and create a walkable neighborhood.
 Better Block worked with each of these communities to mobilize neighbors to conceptualize and initiate the changes they wished to see.
-By working with these communities for several months, Better Block leaves the residents organized and prepared to complete the project they have begun and begin work on new projects in the future.
+By working with these communities for several months, Better Block left the residents organized and prepared to complete the project they have begun and begin work on new projects in the future.

 West Allis’ Burnham Pointe area was selected due to its potential as a destination area.
 With independent businesses, vibrant restaurants, and diverse population, Burnham Pointe is well positioned for residential and economic growth.
-The City’s partnership with Better Block is not funded through tax dollars but through its Capital Improvement Fund and Community Development Block Grant (CDBG) funds.
+The City’s partnership with Better Block was not funded through tax dollars but through its Capital Improvement Fund and Community Development Block Grant (CDBG) funds.